gdbroman/broman.blog/about.md

 ## What's your day job?

-👨‍💻 I'm an indie hacker, as well as a university student, currently experimenting with the whole 🌎 digital nomad thing, due to all learning being held online.
+👨‍💻 I'm an indie hacker, as well as a university student, currently experimenting with the whole 🌎 nomadic lifestyle-thing, due to all learning being held online.

 <a href="https://broman-builds.github.io/" target="_blank" class="post-link">Here's me being a bit more professional.</a>